MichaelpHann/MS3-Project/README.md

 #### Coding Languages
 * [HTML5](https://en.wikipedia.org/wiki/HTML5) - used to build the structure of this application.
 * [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - used for styling of the application.
+* [Python](https://www.python.org/) - an interpreted, high-level, general-purpose language, used for all backend functions of this project.
 * [JavaScript](https://www.javascript.com/) - used to provide application interactivity.

 #### Database Management System
-* [MongoDB Atlas](https://www.javascript.com/) - non-relational database used to store app and user data.
+* [MongoDB Atlas](https://www.javascript.com/) - MongoDB Atlas is the online host for remote MongoDB's NoSQL document-oriented databases.

 #### Integrations & Frameworks
-* [Flask](https://www.javascript.com/) - micro web framework used to build web application.
+* [Flask](https://www.javascript.com/) - templating micro framework used to build web application.
+* [PyMongo](https://pypi.org/project/pymongo/) - PyMongo is a Python distribution containing tools for working with MongoDB.
 * Jinja - web templating engine for Python.
 * [jQuery](https://www.javascript.com/) - used to provide application interactivity and simplify DOM manipulation.
 * [Materialize CSS](https://materializecss.com/) - used to provide responsive frontend framework.